-While your child does not absolutely have to learn these facts by heart while studying this chapter, it is advisable to learn them fairly well here.
+While your child does not absolutely have to learn these facts by heart while studying this chapter, it is advisable to learn them fairly well.
 Mathematics builds upon previously learned concepts and facts, and learning addition and subtraction facts is essential for later study, such as when students add 24 + 2 (in chapter 7 of this curriculum).
 However, if the child has not memorized these facts before the end of the chapter, don't worry.
-Go on with the curriculum, but keep practicing the facts on the side with games, worksheets, drills, etc., until the student has mastered them.
+Go on with the curriculum, but keep practicing the facts with games, worksheets, drills, etc., until the student has mastered them.

-Besides practicing the facts of addition and subtraction with the help of fact families, the student will also solve word problems, fill in number patterns, get used to a symbol, such as 2, that represents an unknown number, compare expressions (such as 5-2 < 2+5), and subtract more than one number at a time.
+Besides practicing the facts with the help of fact families, the student will also solve word problems, fill in number patterns, get used to a symbol that represents an unknown number, compare expressions (such as 5-2 < 2+5), and subtract more than one number at a time.